EnigmaCurry/d.rymcg.tech/README.md

 docker-compose projects without the decrypted .env files, but you may restore them from the backup at any time.

-To delete all the .env files you could run:
+To delete all the .env files, you could run:

 ```
 ## Make sure you have a backup of your .env files first: